 The 200 and 100-day moving averages are standard for many swing traders, but we're going to use a non-standard one to stay away from the herd.

 Let's use the SPY ETF (which tracks the S&P 500) to demonstrate the first line of code in this SPY swing trading strategy.

 Looking at closing prices only, let's ask the computer if SPY is above its 66-day moving average:

 If close > average (close, 66)

 You only want to buy if price is above the 66-day moving average (this also works on individual stocks and many commodities).

-Let's move on to the second part of our simple swing trading system, how to know when to buy SPY.
+Now, let's move on to the second part of our swing trading strategy, when exactly do you trade SPY?

 Only Buy Dips in SPY in Uptrends

 You never want to short an up-trending market as you will get your head handed to you.
 I know this because I used to bet against the market.